madgallop/madgallop.github.io/posts/GEOG0324/reports/disability_and_covid_reproduction/.ipynb_checkpoints/disability_and_covd_reproduction_blog-checkpoint.md

 ## Implement and assess changes to the Chakraborty study

-1. *MAP* In order to fix the final choropleth map, depicting each county's weight in the GEE model, I
+1. *MAP* The final choropleth map, depicting each county's weight in the GEE model has a mistaken parameter causing it to only use half of the available orange color ramp.
+I plan to modfiy the code for this map to fix the color ramp.
 2. *RATIONAL* The "rational for the updated report" section should, and currently does not, occur at the end of the reproduction study.
 I will move this section to the proper area.
 3. *DISCUSSION* Emily's discussion should be integrated into the existing discussion section.
 I will combine these two sections as I see fit.
 4. *CONCLUSION* There is not a seperate conclusions section that concludes whether the reproduction attempt was successful, and waht the implications are for how the original study contributes to scientific knowledge.
 I will add this section, as it will help the audience understand the contributions of the original study to scientific knowledge.